Configure hunt objects — AR mode

 Set Experience Mode to AR First

-Attach the 3D asset
+Attach the 3D model files

 Configure the interaction